Case study

 Restaurants

-Site selection aligned each location with the right mix of local customers, tourists, traffic, and competition.
+Site selection aligned each location with the right mix of local customers, tourists, traffic and competition.

 Problem

-What was at stake?
+What Was at Stake?

 A casual dining chain in Hawaii needed profitable sites across diverse island markets with fluctuating tourist traffic.